alyssadata/Artificial-Intelligence-Defined-With-AI-Foundations/contact-types/source.md

 ## Canon Boundary

-Source must not be mistaken for access, proximity, participation, imitation, platform control, model access, citation alone, or institutional use.
+Source must not be mistaken for access, proximity, participation, imitation, platform control, model access, citation alone, institutional use, or a transferable status.

 Access to a system does not create source.